 Skin protection also means creating a barrier to prevent chapping or, worse, frostbite.
 Many of the products that you are already using as an anti-chafe strategy should create a moisture barrier to protect your skin from cold exposure.
 Squirrel's Nut Butter is great for this, and Dermatone offers UV protection in addition to a moisture barrier.
 In a pinch, you can even apply your chapstick to your face.
 You might feel silly in the moment, but trust me, it's better than the regret that can come later.

 Gaiters: What good is finding the perfect wool socks and Gore Tex trail runners if you still get soaked?
 When we trail run over snow, especially on powder, we create a little cloud of snow around our ankles.
 Any snow we contact from the air or sound will freeze to exposed socks around our ankles and create those ice pills that then melt and soak your foot inside your shoe.
-Spandex doesn't build ice pills the same way, so a minimalist gaiter like Dirty Girl will offer a lot of comfort with minimal cost or effort.
+Spandex doesn't build ice pills the same way socks do, so a minimalist gaiter like Dirty Girl will offer a lot of comfort with minimal cost or effort.
 Focus on protecting your ankles and don't bother with more expensive knee-high gaiters--if the snow is that deep, you're post-holing and trail running is the wrong sport until the snowpack firms up.

 There's a lot of great advice about how to choose layers to stay warm (but not too warm) on a winter run, but less attention generally paid to these three items.
 Once you add them to your winter running routine you'll be far more comfortable on the trails in the elements.
 Discomfort from the cold can be easily managed--don't let it prevent you from getting out there!